kirill-konshin/next-redux-wrapper/README.md

 down to React Redux's `Provider`, which is used to wrap the original component, also automatically.
 On the client side it also takes care of using same store every time, whereas on server new store is created for each request.

 The `withRedux` function accepts `makeStore` as first argument.
-The `makeStore` function will receive initial state as one argument and should return a new instance of Redux `store` each time when called, no memoization needed here, it is automatically done inside the wrapper.
+The `makeStore` function will receive initial state and should return a new instance of Redux `store` each time when called, no memoization needed here, it is automatically done inside the wrapper.